phyletica/lab-protocols/3rad-protocol.md

 | Enzyme 3 20 U/&micro;L        | 0.5 &micro;L  | 58 &micro;L    |
 | Total volume                  | 6 &micro;L    | 696 &micro;L   |

-If using only two enzymes add 0.5 &micro;L more of water per sample.
+If not using third enzymes add 0.5 &micro;L more of water per sample.

 1. Pipette 5 &micro;L of DNA at a concentrations of 4-20 ng/&micro;L onto a 96 well plate.
 2. Prepare enzyme digestion master mix.